Shell plays down risk of stranded oil and gas reserves

 Chief Executive Ben van Beurden said the net-zero strategy is "fully consistent" with the more stringent U.N.-backed goal set in a 2015 Paris conference to limit global warming.

-But climate activists have criticised plans to let oil and gas reserves dwindle while using carbon offsets.

-The United Nations and research groups last year said that the world plans to produce more than double the amount of coal, oil and gas in 2030 than would be consistent with the Paris goals.
+But climate activists and research groups have criticised plans to allow the use of carbon offsets to permit oil and gas reserves to be drained.

 "With this latest important step in Shell's transition from an oil and gas producer to be an energy company, a multi-decadal transition is clearly underway," Matthews said in a statement.